BD2KGenomics/dcc-ops/redwood/README.md

-# dcc-redwood-compose
+# Redwood
-ICGC Storage System Adapted for UCSC in Docker Compose
+Highly Automated Cloud Data Storage

 ## Overview
-This project runs the Redwood storage-server, metadata-server, and auth-server (closely based off of ICGC's storage system servers) as well as the MongoDB and PostgreSQL databases that the servers require.
+Redwood uses the ICGC Storage System to save and track data bundles in Amazon S3 or an S3-compliant data store.
+If applicable, server-side encryption is performed behind the scenes, and multipart upload/download are used to improve data transfer times.
+Each bundle of files includes a _metadata.json_ file that can be used to trigger analysis or workflow result reporting.

 ## Run the System for Development
 You'll need docker and docker-compose installed.